nhayward/revpit/user/pages/08.faq/default.md

  * Different communities have different controversies and discussions around representation and what counts as ownvoices, and it’s important to familiarize yourself with them so you know what you’re taking on if/when you decide to claim the label.
 For example, [this article](https://www.bustle.com/p/why-the-publishing-industry-needs-to-be-more-inclusive-of-autistic-disabled-people-7705640?target=_blank) by Alaina Leary on Bustle about representations of autistic and disabled people or [this article](https://bookriot.com/2017/04/21/the-problem-with-ownvoices-lgbtq-lit?target=_blank) by Danika Ellis on Book Riot about LGBTQ+ ownvoices, especially when it comes to the romance genre.
 You can also check out the #ownvoices feed on Twitter to see what people are talking about and/or consider asking other marginalized writers from the communities you’re writing about what the most common issues in publishing are for members of that community.
 You’re bound to get a plethora of perspectives that you can take into consideration when deciding how to frame your work.
  * If you're still not sure if you should be using #ownvoices, consider instead saying something like, "based on my own experiences as....”

-Last but not least, we want you to know that we’re still listening.
-We invite you to engage with us and other community members in further dialogue about these important issues, and if you have any resources you’d like to share, please do!
-We also invite conversation about how we can make the community a more inclusive and supportive space.
-We appreciate the efforts of everyone who has contributed time and energy to the dialogue surrounding these issues.

-Sincerely,
-The RevPit Board

 </div>